Tron/Kits

 rounded_rect();

-This technique, offset, expands the base shape, then contracts it to create filleted or rounded corners.
+This offset technique expands then contracts the base shape to create rounded corners.

 Step 2: Extrude to 3D